Octavius-Dante/Tetra-Proxima/BTP_DAY_00/README.md

 - [x] This contains service entitlements allocated from global account
 - [x] Different sub account will have same or different services allocated for business needs
 - [x] Users are granted access at this level
-- [x] Instances of services will be availble here and each instance is capable of single or multiple Dev space
+- [x] Instances of services will be available here and each instance is capable of single or multiple Dev space
 - [x] One sub account can have multiple space